tsawler/toolbox/readme.md

 - Get a random string of length n
 - Post JSON to a remote service
 - Create a directory if it does not already exist
+- Create a directory, including all parent directories, if it does not already exist

 **Not for production -- used in a course.**